mvit777/BikeShop/BikeShop.BlazorComponents/README.md

      @Label
 </button>
 ```
 A very cool feature of Messaging Center is that it does not need to be instantiated nor injected somewhere nor registered in a service.
 It is just there ready to be used everywhere you need it, be it a page, a component or a class.
-And provide any part of the system a mean to comunicate.
+And to provide any part of the system a mean to comunicate.
 Now, we just have to register one or more parts of our system to listen and react when the above-mentioned ```BikeList_editIemClick``` event gets broadcasted.
 Let's say we want to recieve the event on the List of products and open a popup to edit the clicked item.
 To do so we have first to subscribe our page to the event: